emnh/rts/README.md

   - Select target unit
  - Show actions specific to selected object
  - Cursor indicator when camera enabled?
- - Add ocean floor at edge of map
  - 3D positioning of sounds
  - Unit selection rectangle
   - Update for units that move into selection